ernierasta/zorix/README.md

 ## Status:

- Zorix is under development, but usable.
+ ZoriX is under development, but usable.
 Look at TODO list below to see planned features.

 ### No tests?